CitrineInformatics/gemd-docs/docs/known_limitations.md

 * The Citrine Platform does not yet support Composition Values (Nominal Composition, Empirical Formula), although Composition Bounds are supported.

-* The values of name and labels fields of Ingredient Runs should be inherited from the associated Ingredient Specs, and thus be identically equal.
-However, due to implementation details, care must be taken around creating these objects:
+* The values of `name` and `labels` of Ingredient Runs are inherited from the associated Ingredient Specs, and thus are identically equal.
+However, this was not true in early designs.
+This means some older implementations my still have those fields in Ingredient Runs and there are therefore order-of-operations concerns that might get in the way of object validation.
-    *  If a user invokes the IngredientRun constructor in citrine-python with either the name or labels argument, a deprecation warning will be issued

-    * If a user invokes the spec setter on an IngredientRun and the value is an IngredientSpec (as opposed to a LinkByUID), the `name` and `labels` fields will be set to `spec.name` and `spec.labels`, respectively
+    So long as a user uses the `spec` setter (or invokes the constructor with the `spec` argument) with an [Ingredient Spec](../specification/objects/#ingredient-spec) object (as opposed to a [LinkByUID](../specification/unique-identifiers/#linkbyuid) object), there should be no issue with validation on the platform.

-        * This is also true with the spec argument to the IngredientRun constructor - the spec setter is called by the constructor

-    * If a user attempts to register an IngredientRun whose name or labels do not match those of its spec, a validation error (HTTP 400) will be returned

-        * This includes if the values are None, so users should explicitly set their spec to be the appropriate IngredientSpec and not just a LinkByUID

-    * Any attempt to update the name or labels of an IngredientSpec that is referenced by 1 or more IngredientRuns will return a validation error (HTTP 400)